Team

 GK: Walter Zenga

-Zenga was considered one of Italy's greatest keepers.
-He played 58 times for Italy, notably at the 1990 WC Finals in Italy.
-He had five clean sheet, a total of 518 minutes without conceding a goal, a record still standing in the WC Finals.
-He played mainly for Inter Milan, but also with Sampdoria, Padova and New England Revolution in the MLS of the USA.
+Walter Zenga was considered one of Italy's greatest keepers.
+He played 58 times for Italy, notably at the 1990 World Cup Finals in Italy.
+He had five clean sheets, a total of 518 minutes without conceding a goal, a record still standing in the World Cup Finals.
+He played mainly for Inter Milan where he is one of their greatest players, but also with Sampdoria, Padova and New England Revolution in the MLS of the USA.
 He won two UEFA Cups with Inter Milan.

 Giuliano Sarti had done well in European football.
 In 1960-61, he helped Fiorentina to win the Cup Winners' Cup.
 In 1963, he joined Inter Milan and became the starting keeper of La Grande Inter under Helenio Herrera.
 He won back-to-back European Cup with them in 1964 and 1965.
-He only had 8 caps with the Italian national team.
+He later served as a backup in Juventus.
+He had 8 caps with the Italian national team between 1959 and 1967.

 RB: Tarcisio Burgnich

 Throughout his career, Burgnich played for Udinese, Juventus, Palermo, Internazionale, and Napoli; although he won titles with both Juventus and Napoli, he is best known for his time with Inter Milan, where he was a member of manager Helenio Herrera's Grande Inter side.
-He also participated and won the Euro 1968 with Italy.
+He won two European Cups.
+He also participated and won the European Championship in 1968 with Italy.
+In total, he had 66 caps. he went to the 1966 and 1970 World Cup Finals.

 CB/RB: Giuseppe Bergomi